ntop/nProbe/doc/src/cli_options.rst

       When -P is used, with this option is also possible to generate throughput information.
 The file has the following format: <epoch> <bytes> <packets>.
 Each line is printed every second and it contains the number of bytes and packets observed within minute.

+:code:`--disable-upscale`

+      Ignore sFlow/NetFlow/IPFIX sampling rate (1:1 is used)and thus collected traffic is not upscaled

 :code:`--ndpi-proto-ports <file>`

       Read the nDPI custom protocol and ports configuration from the specified file.
 Please refer to the nDPI manual for further information about the format of this file.